pivotal/docs-tap/scc/blue-green-with-packageinstall.hbs.md

-# Use blue-green deployment with Contour and PackageInstall for Supply Chain Choreographer (alpha)
+# Use blue-green deployment with Contour and PackageInstall for Supply Chain Choreographer (beta)

 Blue-green deployment is an application delivery model that lets you gradually transfer user traffic from one version of your app to a later version while both are